Costas Menegakis

-Costas Menegakis (born January 12, 1959) is a businessman, entrepreneur, and Canadian politician, who represented the federal electoral district of Richmond Hill from 2011 to 2015.
+Costas Menegakis is a Canadian businessman and Canadian politician, who represented the federal electoral district of Richmond Hill from 2011 to 2015.
 He returned to Parliament in the 2025 Canadian federal election, winning in the district of Aurora—Oak Ridges—Richmond Hill.

 Federal politics

 Member of Parliament

-In 2011, Costas Menegakis was elected to Canada's 41st Parliament as the Member of Parliament for Richmond Hill and in 2013, Menegakis was appointed Parliamentary Secretary to the Minister of Citizenship and Immigration by Prime Minister Stephen Harper.
-During his time in office, Menegakis was a member on the Canadian House of Commons Standing Committees for Citizenship and Immigration, Procedures and House Affairs, Government Operations and Estimates and Official Languages.
+Costas Menegakis was re-elected to Canada's 45th Parliament on April 28, 2025, as Member of Parliament for the electoral district of Aurora-Oak Ridges-Richmond Hill.
+He was first elected to Canada's 41st Parliament on May 2, 2011 as the Member of Parliament for Richmond Hill.
+In 2013, Menegakis was appointed Parliamentary Secretary to the Minister of Citizenship and Immigration by Prime Minister Stephen Harper.
+During his time in office, Menegakis has served as a member on the Canadian House of Commons Standing Committees for Citizenship and Immigration, Procedures and House Affairs, Government Operations and Estimates and Official Languages.

+Justice for Animals in Service Act

+Costas Menegakis introduced private member’s Bill C-515, that was subsequently adopted as government Bill C-35, An Act to amend the Criminal Code (law enforcement animals, military animals and service animals), during the 41st Parliament of Canada.
+The bill amended the Criminal Code to create a specific offence for killing or injuring law enforcement animals, military animals, and service animals while they are aiding officers or persons with disabilities in carrying out their duties.
+It formed part of broader parliamentary efforts to address gaps in legal protections for animals used in public safety and accessibility roles.

+The legislation established a maximum penalty of five years’ imprisonment on indictment and required that sentences for offences involving law enforcement animals be served consecutively to any other punishment arising from the same event.

+Bill C-35 proceeded through second reading and committee study before being reported back to the House of Commons, where it passed third reading with support from multiple parties.

+The bill was subsequently considered and approved by the Senate without significant amendment, allowing it to advance to Royal Assent.

+Bill C-35 received Royal Assent on June 23, 2015, becoming law as the Justice for Animals in Service Act (Quanto’s Law).
+The legislation was named in reference to Quanto, a police dog Quanto police dog killed in the line of duty in 2013.
+The bill’s passage represented a relatively uncommon outcome for private members’ legislation in Canada, as only a limited number of such bills complete all stages of the legislative process and receive Royal Assent.

 2015 federal election

 In the 2015 federal election, Menegakis contested in the new Aurora—Oak Ridges—Richmond Hill riding.
 Menegakis was defeated by Liberal candidate Leona Alleslev by just 1,093 votes.